jspaetzel/meh.dev/_posts/blog/2016-12-16-2016-a-full-stack-year.markdown

 - other
 ---

-We're near the end of 2016, to reflect on this year ive assembled some highlights from my calendar and side projects git repositories.
+We're near the end of 2016, to reflect on this year ive assembled some highlights from my calendar and side project's git repositories.

 - January 16, 2016: Moved from Virginia Beach, VA to Norfolk, VA
 - January 30, 2016: 6th anniversary of [Chemical Servers]({{ site.baseurl }}{% post_url 2010-01-30-ChemicalServers %})